beshu-tech/readonlyrest-docs/examples/saml-sso/adfs.md

 5. <img src="../../.gitbook/assets/109.png" alt="" data-size="original">
 6. Navigate to the C:\ProgramData\Elastic\ElasticSearch\config directory, and create the file readonlyrest.yml.
 7. <img src="../../.gitbook/assets/110.png" alt="" data-size="original">
 8. Open the readonlyrest.yml file in Notepad to run this very basic configuration that configures the following two different access control rules: 1. **“**::KIBANA-SRV::**”**—this rule allows the Kibana server to authenticate to Elasticsearch using digest authentication with the username “kibana” and password “kibana.”
-2. “ADFS Users”—this rule uses the ror\_kbn\_auth method which allows SAML authenticates to succeed.
+2. “ADFS Users”—this rule uses the ror_kbn_auth method which allows SAML authenticates to succeed.
 9. Create a random 256-character signature\_key.
 This key will be shared between Kibana and Elasticsearch.
-10. Please note that the kbn1 identifier must match in the ror\_kbn\_auth and ror\_kbn sections; however, any names can be used for them.
+10. Please note that the kbn1 identifier must match in the ror_kbn_auth and ror_kbn sections; however, any names can be used for them.

-    ```
+    ```yaml
     readonlyrest:
      access_control_rules: